theNewDynamic/oregonsadventurecoast.com/content/blog/2018-06-08-4th-of-july-weekend-highlights-on-the-southern-oregon-coast.md

 ---
 title: Have a Fantastic 4th of July on Oregon's South Coast
-date: 2018-06-08T16:39:58.000Z
+date: 2018-06-08T16:39:58.000+00:00
-description: >-
-  Oregon's Adventure Coast will be bustling with events and activity this Independence Day.
+description: Oregon's Adventure Coast will be bustling with events and activity this Independence Day.
 Plan your trip and join the fun at our 4th of July festivities, explore the unique shops and restaurants in the towns of Coos Bay, North Bend and Charleston then visit the many beautiful natural attractions unique to our area.
 tags:
 - Beaches
 - Charleston
 - Cindy Rawlings
 - Coast
 - Coos Bay
 - Coos Bay Speedway Circle Track Races
 - Coos Bay Visitor Center
 - Downtown Coos Bay
 - Egyptian Theatre Preservation Association
 - Independence Day Weekend
 - North Bend
 - Oregon
 - recreation
 - Southern Oregon Coast
 categories:
 - Miscellaneous
-image: /img/06-08-18-fireworks-at-the-mill.jpg
+image: "/img/06-08-18-fireworks-at-the-mill.jpg"
+warning: true

 ---
 Oregon's Adventure Coast will be bustling with events and activity this Independence Day.
 Plan your trip and join the fun at our 4th of July festivities, explore the <a href="/shopping/">unique shops</a> and <a href="/dining/">restaurants</a> in the towns of Coos Bay, North Bend and Charleston then visit the many <a href="/adventures/">beautiful natural attractions</a> unique to our area.